Ontario Cannabis Retail Corporation: Founding

 in September 2017, the Ontario government announced the LCBO would be the sole vendor of recreational marijuana to the public in that province, but not through the 651 stores that sell alcoholic beverages.
-A new Crown corporation, the Ontario Cannabis Retail Corporation (OCRC), was established as a subsidiary of the LCBO with a mandate to initially open 40 stores before legalization took effect in October 2018.
+The Ontario Cannabis Retail Corporation (OCRC), was established as a subsidiary of the LCBO with a mandate to initially open 40 stores before legalization took effect in October 2018.
 OCRC also entered a partnership with Shopify to use the company's platform for operating the province's online cannabis sales.
 In March 2018, OCRC adopted the trading name Ontario Cannabis Store for its retail services.
 The OCS logo, designed by a Canadian subsidiary of Leo Burnett Worldwide as part of a $650,000 marketing and branding contract, was derided as "boring" and "underwhelming".

 Change in mandate

 Following the 2018 provincial election, the new provincial government led by Premier Doug Ford announced the OCRC would not be opening physical stores and that cannabis sales in Ontario would instead be conducted by private stores.
 Under this new model, the OCRC continues to operate the provincial online cannabis sales service and serves as the wholesale supplier for private stores in Ontario.
 The Alcohol and Gaming Commission of Ontario is responsible for the regulation and licensing of private cannabis stores in province.
 The OCRC was also reorganized to operate directly under the Ministry of Finance rather than as a subsidiary of the LCBO.